 An Offshore Asset Protection Trust (OAFT) is an effective tool for protecting assets from future lawsuits and potential creditors.
-A trust is established under the laws of a foreign country and managed by a professional trustee not subject to the jurisdiction of the settlor’s home country.
+A trust is established under the laws of a foreign country and managed by a professional trustee not subject to the laws of the Trust maker’s home country.

-An OAFT can provide peace of mind to people whose wealth makes them vulnerable to legal threats, like physicians, business managers, and entrepreneurs.
+An offshore asset protection trust can provide peace of mind to people whose wealth makes them a likely target for a lawsuit, such as physicians, business owners, and entrepreneurs.

 In the United States, the cost of defending a lawsuit can quickly amount to hundreds of thousands or millions of dollars.
 In the event of a lawsuit, assets placed in an offshore asset protection trust will be extremely difficult to reach, even if the plaintiff gets a favorable judgment in a U.S. court.
 The most reputable offshore jurisdictions are the Cooks Islands, Nevis, and Belize which have favorable laws and court systems for asset protection trusts.